radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 ## Details of customer problem
 <!-- <Write this in first person.
 You basically want to summarize what “I” as a customer am trying to accomplish, why the current experience is a problem and the impact it has on me, my team, my work and or biz, etc…. i.e. “When I try to do x aspect of cloud native app development, I have the following challenges / issues….<details>.
 Those issues result in <negative impact those challenges / issues have on your work and or business.> -->
 As an infrastructure operator in an enterprise applications team that has to maintain complex Kubernetes clusters and the platforms that run on them, I need to ensure that my team can deploy and manage applications and infrastructure in a consistent and reliable way.
 Thus, we make use of GitOps to manage Kubernetes clusters and applications that run in those clusters.
-All relevant configuration information is stored in a git repository that serves as the source of truth for both the application code and infrastructure configuration.
+All relevant configuration information is stored in git repositories that serve as the source of truth for both the application code and infrastructure configuration.
+Most commonly, infrastructure configuration and application code are house in separate repos.
 To use Radius, I need to include Radius as a dependency for my Kubernetes cluster, just as I would any other dependency, via my GitOps tools.
 Without clear guidance on how to do this, I am unsure how to use both GitOps and Radius for a better together experience.

 ## Desired customer experience outcome
 <!-- <Write this as an “I statement” that expresses the new capability from customer perspective … i.e. After this scenario is implemented “I can do, x, y, z, steps in cloud native app developer and seamlessly blah blah blah ….
 As a result <summarize positive impact on your work / business>  -->